 11. Potomac Horse Fever

 Potomac Horse Fever is caused by Neorickettsia risticii which also known as Equine Monocytic Ehrlichiosis.
-The disease is caused in the worm month of the year and characterized by the diarrhoeal syndrome those horses are kept near the river or irrigated pasture.
+The disease is caused in the warm month of the year and characterized by the diarrhoeal syndrome those horses are kept near the river or irrigated pasture.
 The mode of transmission is not recognized but the blood-feeding insects are the vectors of the disease.

 The disease is characterized by fever, depression, colic, mild to profuse diarrhea and laminitis.
 The treatment is done by the antibiotics oxytetracycline and non-steroid anti-inflammatory drugs.
 The fluid and electrolyte therapy should be given when diarrhea and electrolyte loss.
 If the protein loss occurs you may go for plasma transmission.
-In case of laminitis, your vet may recommend for sole support and local therapy.
+In the case of laminitis, your vet may recommend for sole support and local therapy.

 12. African Horse Sickness